Private Wolf Watching and Winter Wildlife

 • Includes Binoculars for every guest

-• Includes two Spotting Scopes per tour
+• Includes Two high Resolution Spotting Scopes per tour

-• Includes take home videos of wildlife
+• Includes take home videos of wildlife seen through our high resolution optics

 Wildlife Viewing Guide